milesburton/astro-blog/README.md

 2. **Access the docs:**
    - Open http://localhost:4321 in your browser
    - This is your primary development hub!
+   -
+**Continious Deployment**
+This project is automatically deployed to Netlify using a CD process whenever the main branch changes.
+The output can be viewed at: https://brilliant-pika-76e38a.netlify.app/

 ## 🛠️ Development Environment